mmghannam/scipdex/README.md

 A collection of interactive exercises to get you started (and more) with [PySCIPOpt](https://github.com/scipopt/PySCIPOpt).
 It is designed to be used along with the [PySCIPOpt documentation](https://scipopt.github.io/PySCIPOpt/docs/html/index.html).

 The exercises are split into folders by topic.
 Each folder contains a README.md file describing the exercises and python files with TODOs.
 Each folder has test files that checks if the exercises are correctly solved.

+You can also find a [Glossary](glossary.md) containing light explanations of the terms and acronyms used in the exercises.

 ## Installation
 The exercises depend only on PySCIPOpt (and its dependencies) and pytest.
 You can install them with: